pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. pointer line 42
+1. cursor line 42
-2. cursor letter g
+2. pointer symbol M
-3. cursor 42ª symbol M
+3. cursor 1ª symbol K
-4. pointer begin line
+4. cursor begin line
 5. pointer next symbol
-6. cursor next 1 symbol
+6. pointer next 1 symbol

 **Português**